Creating tables

 How to add tables to a user's design.

 Apps can add tables to a user's design.
-These tables are a type of native element, which means users can manipulate them as they would any other kind of element.
+These tables are a type of element, which means users can manipulate them as they would any other kind of element.

 In addition to creating tables, apps can: